nickives/MaMuMi/README.md

 To run the unit tests on a running container:
 `docker exect -it mamumi npm test`

-# MariaDB
-The database schema is in lib/db/db.sql.
-This script should populate the database with required tables.
-The dev container has the database open on port 3306.

-## IMPORTANT SETUP CONFIGURATION
-Currently there exists a file lib/db/pool-secret-template.js.
-This file should be configured with the database connection details and copied to pool-secret.js.
-In future it would be better to just have pool.js for the DB connection pool and populate those values with environment variables, but this will do for now.
-The default values in the template will work fine for the default configuration of the dev container.
-Obviously this is not secure.

 # Journey Classes
 These can be found in static/js/lib.